THIS WEBSITE IS NOT UPDATED ANYMORE, PLEASE VISIT https://mdmlab.fr/

 What I’m working on

 In this section, you’ll find details about my scientific work.
 My research mostly focuses on bacterial immune systems: understanding their evolution and molecular mechanisms, trying to discover new ones, and thinking about how they can be used by us humans.
-The picture above is a tree of viperins from my latest publication (Nature 2020).
+The picture above is a tree of viperins from a recent publication (Nature 2020).
 Learn more

 I love associative work and strongly believe in its impact on society.
 Here you’ll find information regarding my work on gender equality, accessible science, and a lot about my collaboration with Flora Vincent!
 Learn more